hanspr/mi-ide/config/micro-ide/help/colors.md

 specify by adding `.subgroup` to the group.
 If you're creating your own custom syntax files, you can make use of your own subgroups.

-If micro can't match the subgroup, it'll default to the root group, so  it's safe and recommended to use subgroups in your custom syntax files.
+If micro-ide can't match the subgroup, it'll default to the root group, so  it's safe and recommended to use subgroups in your custom syntax files.

-For example if `constant.string` is found in your colorscheme, micro will us that for highlighting strings.
-If it's not found, it will use constant instead.
-Micro tries to match the largest set of groups it can find in the colorscheme definitions, so if, for examle `constant.bool.true` is found then micro will use that.
-If `constant.bool.true` is not found but `constant.bool` is found micro will use `constant.bool`.
+For example if `constant.string` is found in your colorscheme, micro-ide will us that for highlighting strings.
+If it's not found, it will use constant instead. micro-ide tries to match the largest set of groups it can find in the colorscheme definitions, so if, for examle `constant.bool.true` is found then micro-ide will use that.
+If `constant.bool.true` is not found but `constant.bool` is found micro-ide will use `constant.bool`.
 If not, it uses `constant`.

-Here's a list of subgroups used in micro's built-in syntax files.
+Here's a list of subgroups used in micro-ide's built-in syntax files.

 * comment.bright (Some filetypes have distinctions between types of comments)
 * constant.bool
 * constant.bool.true
 * constant.bool.false
 * constant.number
 * constant.specialChar
 * constant.string
 * constant.string.url
 * identifier.class (Also used for functions)
 * identifier.macro
 * identifier.var